FSUHeting/DL_LOB_Trading_and_MidPirce_Movement/README.md

 ## There are three experiments in this project.

-1, limit order book trading.
+### 1, limit order book trading.

+We use two CNN models to predict bid ask spread cross.

 run main_trading.py

-2, mid-pirce moving prediction on LobsterData.
+### 2, mid-pirce moving prediction on LobsterData.

 run main_midprice.py

-3, mid-pirce moving prediction on "Benchmark" dataset.
+### 3, mid-pirce moving prediction on "Benchmark" dataset.

 run main_benchmark.py